getfem/getfem/doc/sphinx/source/tutorial/thermo_coupling.rst

 Electric potential problem
 **************************

 Similarly, the following program take into account the electric potential equation.
-Note the definition of the  electrical conductivity :math:`\sigma` and again the use of weak form language terms.
+Note the definition of the  electrical conductivity :math:`\sigma` and again the use of GWFL terms.

 .. tabularcolumns:: |p{0.080\linewidth}|p{0.900\linewidth}|